Binge eating disorder: Signs and symptoms

 In contrast to bulimia nervosa, binge eating episodes are not regularly followed by activities intended to compensate for the amount of food consumed, such as self-induced vomiting, laxative or enema misuse, or strenuous exercise.
 BED is characterized more by overeating than dietary restriction.
 Those with BED often have poor body image and frequently diet, but are unsuccessful due to the severity of their binge eating.

-Obesity is common in persons with BED, as is depression, low self-esteem, stress and boredom.
+Obesity is common in persons with BED, as are depression, low self-esteem, stress and boredom.
 Regarding cognitive abilities, individuals showing severe binge eating symptoms may experience small dysfunctions in executive functions.
-Those with BED are also at risk of Non-alcoholic fatty liver disease, menstrual irregularities such as amenorrhea, and gastrointestinal problems such as acid reflux and heartburn.
+Those with BED are also at risk of non-alcoholic fatty liver disease, menstrual irregularities such as amenorrhea, and gastrointestinal problems such as acid reflux and heartburn.